livingingroups/telephone2024fall/README.md

     -   RStudio: Commit button in Git tab

-    -   VSCode: Source Control side bar tab, Big Blue Commit Button

 -   Push your change

     -   Rstudio: Push Button in Git tab

-    -   VSCode: Source Control side bar tab, "Sync Changes" Button

 -   Create a pull request

-    -   **Switch over from RStudio or VSCode to Github, open** <https://github.com/livingingroups/telephone2024>
+    -   **Switch over from RStudio to Github, open** <https://github.com/livingingroups/telephone2024fall>

     -   You will likely see a prompt to create a PR from your recently pushed branch.